 Frequently Asked Questions

 - PRESS the fabric, do not scoot the iron across the fabric.
 Use Best Press starch alternative to press the fabric prior to cutting.
-It is very useful in stiffening the fabric and reduce stretching.
+It is very useful to stiffen the fabric and reduce stretching.

-Ruler - We use the Creative Grids 60 degree ruler, available at your Local Quilt Shop.
-We do not sell them online here.
-They are susceptible to breakage if not adequately packed, boxed, and insured.
+- Ruler - We use the Creative Grids 60 degree ruler, available at your Local Quilt Shop.

-Want to use a 30° ruler instead of a 60° ruler?
-It won't work without a bit of geometry and math.
+- Want to use a 30° ruler instead of a 60° ruler?
+Yes, someone asked, but, It won't work without a bit of geometry and math.

 CAUTION: High School Geometry lesson.